 The photos start in the afternoon on our visit to Paradise Lagoon.
 There wasn’t much time available in the morning for photos while battling serious headwinds up Matigamasi, and an eventual downpour as we reached the North Arm.
 With temperatures hovering around 16 degrees, and the rains continuing on and off, we elected to skip the swim, but continue on to our campsite for the night on Wolf Lake.

 A calm morning as we wake up on Wolf Lake.
 A faint bit of blue can be seen behind those silver clouds.
 As we load the canoes and prepare to leave camp, the sun peaks out and lights up the crystal clear blue water.
 A quick swim and we’re on our way to the first portage.
 Great little waterfall beside it.
 We opt to take the portage through Musko Bay on our way to McConnell Bay as it’s more direct and hope to avoid any afternoon headwinds that may crop up.
 This portage is barely marked and the trail is quite overgrown, but the forest is magical.
 Huge stands of birch and red pine.
 As we arrive at McConnell Bay, we meet another family, the Johnson’s, and make camp beside them for the night.
 We go for a swim and enjoy the white sand as far as the eye can see with a few glasses of wine in the sun.
 As we prepare dinner, we meet our campsite neighbours, the Johnson’s.
 They’ve taken the ATV trail into McConnell Bay with trailers and are well supplied, so they invite us over for dinner and share their incredible steak and fresh caught bass from earlier that day with us.
-I really need to improve my fishing skills.
+I really need to improve my fishing skills and get better equipment, although I found a 150 piece fishing hook set that I want to purchase online.
 That night, we get a glorious sunset over McConnell Bay and enjoy sharing stories around the campfire with our new friends.

 Our longest day on the trip.
 We cooked breakfast, said goodbye to the Johnson’s (who offered us more fresh fish.
 Extremely grateful, but we just couldn’t portage more food all day), and pushed off destined for the ‘Very Muddy’ Laura Lake portage.
 This portage truly live up to it’s label on Jeff’s Map.
 The first 500m are relatively easy, with a few rolling hills.
 Eventually you descend a hill and meet the swamp.
 With a pack on my back, a canoe on my head, and a paddle in hand, I was able to pole my way for logs hiding just below the surface.
 Progress was slow, but I was staying upright.
 Near the halfway point, I stepped to a sunken log, only for my foot to go between two logs.
 I quickly sunk to my waist, canoe still over head.
 Complete turtle.
 After some cursing and careful heaving, I managed to free my leg, fortunately still with shoe.
 A lunch time swim was a welcome relief to clean off some of the caked on mud.
 We eventually arrived at our campsite on Wessel Lake, nothing to write home about, but I was thankful for that glass of wine.